 We believe that parents are an important component in the instructional process and are genuinely welcome to visit their children's classroom.
 However, we have to keep classroom disruptions minimal in order to preserve instructional quality.
 Please arrange the visit time with your child's teacher twenty-four hours in advance.
 On the date of your visit, you must first report to the school office, sign in on the visitor log, and receive a visitor badge.
 Your visit should be limited to one hour or less unless you have made advance arrangements with your child's teacher.
 Please remember any information regarding Knox County Schools' students or employees obtained during an observation is confidential.
+A Knox County Confidentiality Agreement form must be completed prior to the observation.
 Audio or video recording of observations is not allowed in order to protect the confidentiality of all students and employees.
 Teaching time is a valuable asset and should not be taken from any child or teacher.
 All visitors must enter through either the front doors of the building.
 If the school is placed on lockdown for any reason, no one will be allowed in the building during that time.
 If an emergency arises during a lockdown, please call the school and inform the front office of the emergency.
 Principals will then be notified of the emergency and will bring the student to the front doors for the parents or guardians to pick the student up in that area.